aurojing/Hangzhou-Kecheng-Support/README.md

 ## Ideas
-If you have good creative design or mobile development suggestions, please contact support_info@kecheng.com.
+If you have good creative design or mobile development suggestions, please don hesitate to share with via email address below.

 ## Problems